Huntington, New York

 - Mazda MX5 Cup Shootout Winner (2012)

-In 2016, Elliott will be competing in the Continental Tire Series with Rebel Rock Racing, and continuing to explore opportunities to become a driver in IMSA’s WeatherTech Sportscar Championship.
+In 2016, Elliott competed in the Continental Tire Series with Rebel Rock Racing, resulting in a Pole and Podium at Daytona and Sebring with other strong finishes through the season.
+Other opportunities continuing to explore becoming a driver in IMSA’s WeatherTech Sportscar Championship.

 In 2015, Elliott was awarded the Porsche Young Driver Scholarship to compete in the 2015 IMSA Porsche GT3 Cup.
 He would contest for victories from the opening round and would go on to achieve 10 pole positions, 13 podium finishes, and five victories in the 16 race season.
 Elliott would clinch the Championship and become the 2015 IMSA GT3 Cup Champion and Rookie of the Year.
 Shortly after, he was selected to represent America in Porsche’s International Junior Shootout.
 His name is a part of the first class on Porsche’s Wall of Champions in Weissach Germany.